OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part4.md

 npm install
 ~~~

-If you want to run from a local web server so you don't have to upload your changes each time you make a change, run these commands:
+OPTION 1: If you want to run from a local web server so you don't have to upload your changes each time you make a change, run these commands:

 ~~~bash
 gulp bundle